MaterializeInc/materialize/doc/developer/design/2024_10_08_expression_cache.md

     /// Durably remove and return all entries in `deploy_generation` that depend on an ID in
     /// `dropped_ids`.
+    ///
+    /// Optional for v1.
     fn invalidate_entries(&mut self, dropped_ids: BTreeSet<GlobalId>) -> Vec<(GlobalId, ExpressionType)>;

     /// Durably removes all entries with a deploy generation less than this cache's deploy
     /// generation.
     fn cleanup_all_prior_deploy_generations(&mut self);

-    /// Remove all entries that depend on a global ID that is not present in `txn`. fn reconcile(&mut self, txn: mz_catalog::durable::Transaction);
+    /// Remove all entries that depend on a global ID that is not present in `ids`. fn reconcile(&mut self, ids: &BTreeSet<GlobalId>);
 }
 ```